-On nutrition blogs you will see a lot of about the macronutrients: how to set a macronutrient-tracking based diet, the benefits of optimizing muscle protein synthesis, carb cycling and lots more.
+On nutrition blogs you will see a lot of about the macronutrients: how to set a macronutrient-tracking based diet, the benefits of optimising muscle protein synthesis, carb cycling and lots more.
 You don’t see so much about micronutrients, though.
 This is likely because the topic isn’t all that sexy; after all, it’s not like Vitamin B6 is going to get you really lean or manganese is going to help you hit your next deadlift PR.
 This is a shame, though, because micronutrition could indirectly be almost as important for your gains as it is for your health in general.
 Micronutrients play an important role in energy production, immune function and protect against oxidative stress (1), for example.
 You know what causes oxidative stress?
 Exercise, mother-lovers!

 With that in mind let’s take a look at some of the most common micronutrient deficiencies, what this means for you and what you can do to avoid them.